Tmesorrhina iris

 Tmesorrhina iris are beetles from the family Scarabaeidae, subfamily Cetoniinae.

 Description

 Tmesorrhina iris can reach a length of 22–24 mm.
 The basic colour of this species is dark green.
 The elytra are elongate, subparallel and punctured with black punctures.
 The legs are reddish brown.

 Distribution

-This species can be found in the rainforests of the Afrotropical region (Ivory Coast, Ghana, Cameroon, Nigeria, Central African Republic, Uganda and Democratic Republic of Congo).
+This species can be found in the rainforests of the Afrotropical realm, and has been recorded in Angola, Benin, Cameroon, Central African Republic, Ghana, Ivory Coast, Nigeria, Democratic Republic of Congo, Republic of the Congo, Sierra Leone, and Uganda.

 Subspecies

+The following subspecies are members of Tmesorrhina iris.